rustacean-station/rustacean-station.org/transcript_tools/style_guide.md

 When a macro is put in a `code` tag, add the exclamation point, e.g. `println!`

 Use `code` when a crate is being named, e.g. `serde`.
-If the crate name has a dash, then it's probably wise to use the dashed name when referring to the crate (e.g. `num-traits`) but the underscored name when referring to it in Rust code, e.g. `num_traits::clamp`.
+If the crate name has a dash (as displayed on crates.io), then it's probably wise to use the dashed name when referring to the crate (e.g. `num-traits`) but the underscored name when referring to it in Rust code, e.g. `num_traits::clamp`.